日本語 English

 Sustainability in the Mitsui Chemicals Group

-• Recognize future risks for the Group and uphold our corporate social responsibility
+• Recognize and deal with future risks* lying ahead of the Mitsui Chemicals Group while fulfilling our social responsibility as a company

 Aiming for “integration of financial and non-financial performance”